EOAGH Books, 2019

 Poetry / Transgender Studies / Indigenous Studies

-Available soon at Small Press Distribution.
+Available at Small Press Distribution.

-Order from the Publisher at Paypal:
+You can also order from the Publisher via Paypal:

 This long-awaited volume collects poetry from the 80’s and 90’s by Max Wolf Valerio, one of the first trans poets to publish a book of poems in the US.
 The punk intensity, provocation, and playful, taboo stretching of perceptions in Valerio’s poetry will be familiar to readers of his influential transition memoir The Testosterone Files.